-Table 2.1.1.
-Red snapper ABCs as prescribed by the SSC from projections included in SEDAR 24 (2010).
-Landings and estimates of dead discards of red snapper from th South Atlantic region since 2012, including during mini-seasons from 2012 to 2014 Table 2.1.2.
-Total, commercial, and recreational red snapper ACLs calculated in numbers of fish and whole weight under the alternatives in Action 1 7 Table 3.2.1 .
-Estimated 3-year sea turtle (T) and mortalities (M) estimates in the South Atlantic Snapper Grouper Fishery by fishery component and overall Table 3.3.1.
-Number of valid or renewable South Atlantic commercial snapper grouper permits, 2012-2016 3 Atlantic red snapper, 2012-2016 4 Atlantic red snapper, 2012-2016 5 Table 3.3.4 .
-Average annual business activity (2012-2016) associated with the J commercial harvest of red snapper and the harvest of all species by vessels that landed red snapper.
-All monetary estimates are in 2016 dollars 7 Table 3.3.5 .
-South Atlantic red snapper target trips, by mode and state, 2012-2016 3 Table 3.3.6.
-Georgia estimates of angler trips that targeted red snapper, 2012-2014 3 9 Table 3.3.7.
-South Atlantic headboat angler days and percent distribution by state (2012)) through 2016) 0 Table 3.3.8.
-South Atlantic headboat angler days and percent distribution by month (2012-2016) 0 Table 3.3.9 .
-Number of South Atlantic for-hire snapper grouper permits, by homeport 1 state, 2012-2016 1 Atlantic recreational red snapper target trips, by state and mode, using state-level multipliers.
-All monetary estimates are in 2016 dollars 3 Table 4.1.1.
-Predicted closure dates (number of open days) for the recreational sector under the different proposed ACL alternatives for 2017.
-These closure dates assum e the recreational sector starts on Friday, October 6, 2017.
-The "Predicted Landings" are a prediction of future landings, and the "High Landings" are the prediction of future landings with a 1.88 adjustment factor following the assumption of a larger stock size5 7 Table 4.1.2.
-Predicted closure dates (number of open days) for the commercial sector under the different proposed ACL alternatives for 2017.
-These closure dates assum e the commercial sector starts on Monday, October 9, 2017.
-The "Predicted Landings" are a prediction of future landings, and the "High Landings" are the prediction of future landings with a 34% increase in landings following the assumption that more fishermen will meet the trip limit of 75 lbs gw due to an increased stock size 8 111V1 V40V4 DIOVIX DIZIV ς,
+Table 1.6.1.
+Red snapper ABCs recommended by the SSC from projections included in SEDAR 24 (2010).
+Red snapper landings and estimates of dead discards from the South Atlantic region since 2012, including during mini-seasons from 2012 to 2014.
+Bold values indicate landings plus dead discards exceeded the ABC Table 2.1.3.
+Proposed total, commercial, and recreational red snapper ACLs calculated in numbers of fish and whole weight.
+Table 2.1.4.
+A summary and comparison of the effects of the alternatives.
+Table 3.2.6.1.
+Estimated 3-year sea turtle (T) and mortalities (M) estimates in the South Atlantic Snapper-Grouper Fishery by fishery component and overall.
+Table 3.3.1.
+Number of valid or renewable South Atlantic commercial snapper grouper permits.
+Table 3.3.2.
+Number of vessels, number of trips, and landings (lbs gw) by year for South Atlantic red snapper, 2012-2016 commercial harvest of red snapper and the harvest of all species by vessels that landed red snapper.
+All monetary estimates are in 2016 dollars.
+Table 3.3.8 .
+South Atlantic headboat angler days and percent distribution by month, 2012-2016.
+40 Table 3.3.9 .
+Number of South Atlantic for-hire snapper grouper permits, by homeport state, 2012-2016.
+41 Table 3.3.10.
+Estimated annual average economic impacts (2012-2016) from South Atlantic recreational red snapper target trips, by state and mode, using state-level multipliers.
+All monetary estimates are in 2016 dollars 56 Table 4.2.
+Proposed total, commercial, and recreational red snapper ACLs calculated in numbers of fish and whole weight.
+57 Table 4.3.
+Recreational landings (numbers of fish) for red snapper by wave, 2012-2016.
+58